 Pumpkin Cheesecake Ice-Cream Sandwiches

 in Sweet Things

-Love ice-cream so it’s natural that I would make some pumpkin ice-cream in the Fall.
-This recipe is similar to my blackberry cheesecake ice cream but this time I didn’t use cream cheese in the recipe, instead I used Greek non-fat vanilla yogurt.
-If you haven’t tried Greek yogurt yet your missing out, super creamy, tangy and twice the protein of regular yogurt.
+I love ice cream, so naturally, come fall, I had to make some pumpkin ice cream.
+This recipe is similar to my blackberry cheesecake ice cream, but instead of using cream cheese, I swapped it out for non-fat vanilla Greek yogurt.
+If you haven’t tried Greek yogurt yet, you’re missing out—it’s super creamy, a little tangy, and has twice the protein of regular yogurt.

+Pumpkin Cheesecake Ice-Cream Sandwiches